Get PeakVisor App

 • Bernie's Bowl

-As a general rule, the lookers’ right (east) of the mountain is beginner and intermediate-friendly while the lookers’ left (west) caters to advanced and expert skiers.
+As a general rule, the lookers’ right (east) of the mountain is beginner and intermediate-friendly, while the lookers’ left (west) caters to advanced and expert skiers.

-So the Jackson Hole map is easy to understand and you will figure out the basics of the lift system in one day.
+The Jackson Hole Map is easy to understand, and you will figure out the basics of the lift system in one day.
 The layout of the lifts makes it extremely easy to get from one part of the mountain to another.
 There is only one base area and very little traversing.
+However, it will take years to explore the intricacies of all the terrain packed in between!

 Jackson Hole Ski Lifts and Slopes